-Music Teachers in Pensacola?
+Music Teachers in Pensacola and Spanish Fort?

 We’ve got ’em, and they’re good.

-Whether you want to learn how to rock out with electric guitar, drums, or bass; brush up on your country or folk with banjo, mandolin, or pedal steel; belt out a tune with voice lessons; or if you tend toward more classical instruments like violin, cello, or piano; our instructors have you covered.
+Whether you want to learn how to rock out with electric guitar, drums, or bass; brush up on your country or folk with banjo, mandolin, or l steel; belt out a tune with voice lessons; or if you tend toward more classical instruments like violin, cello, or piano; our instructors have you covered.

 Founder of the Blues Angel School of Music